Agile MDM – Practical Master Data Management

 MDM by definition must have an organization/enterprise-level view, and an agile approach to MDM is no exception.
 However, that doesn’t mean that MDM has to be an onerous, command-and-control activity which does little more than justify the existence of your data management group for the year or two that they’re able to milk MDM before it fails due to not producing measurable value.
-Instead, with a collaborative and lean approach your enterprise administrator(s) and enterprise architect(s) can achieve the stated goals of MDM in a sustainable way.
-Agile MDM is both a project-level and an enterprise-level activity, and the needs of these two levels will need to be balanced in a manner which reflects your unique situation.
+Instead, with a collaborative and lean approach your data engineers and enterprise architect(s) can achieve the stated goals of MDM in a sustainable way.
+Agile MDM is both a team-level and an enterprise-level activity, and the needs of these two levels will need to be balanced in a fit-for-purpose manner which reflects your unique situation.

 The evidence that evolutionary, iterative and incremental, approaches to software development are superior to serial approaches has been mounting for years.
 This is true of data-oriented activities too, as this site clearly shows.
 Technically it is quite easy to take an evolutionary approach to IT activities, including data activities, but that often the true challenges prove to be around overcoming cultural challenges.

 Not only is it possible to analyze legacy data sources, to collect metadata, and then support development teams in an evolutionary manner you really have no choice in the matter.
 This is obvious for several reasons: